 Recently, lawsuits have raised questions about the quality of Tractor Hydraulic Fluid in the marketplace, and states have even begun to ban the sale of them.

-Nonetheless, damage to equipment due to low quality fluid is a common story.
-As we’ve written about on tractorlife.com before, the THF market is full of products that don’t meet OEM specifications and may or may not be adequately tested or contain necessary additives.
+Damage to equipment due to low quality fluid is a common story.
+The THF market is full of products that don’t meet OEM specifications and may or may not be adequately tested or contain necessary additives.
 Their labels often make claims that are not true.
 Using these lower-quality, lower-priced fluids can damage equipment, lower tractor performance and increase maintenance and repair costs.

 To avoid untested THFs, look for these characteristics of high-quality brands, which normally spell out their product’s attributes clearly on the label.
 The THF should: